agaction/agency-beginnerworkshops/README.md

 neural network from scratch (without an ML framework), and then learning the basics of using ML frameworks (PyTorch).

 Feel free to work through these workshops alone, or come visit [Agency tuesday meetings](https://gtagency.github.io/) for any questions or explanation.
-We hold an open session where members can work through the workshops, and Agency officers will help with any question, ranging from installation of the workshops to providing in-depth explanations to neural network topics.
+We hold an open session where members can work through the workshops, and Agency officers will help with any question, ranging from installation of the workshops to providing in-depth explanations of neural network topics.
 We may also walk through a particular worksheet depending on the level of interest on the day.
 It is very much a relaxed, but productive learning environment.